albertllousas/reason-react-tutorial/readme.md

 ReactDOMRe.renderToElementWithId(<HelloWorldReact />, "index");
 ```

-And create a simple html to visualize it:
+And create a simple html to visualize it `index.html`:
-`index.html`:
 ```html
 <!DOCTYPE html>
 <html lang="en">